 An alternative and to our knowledge unexplored (in the context of MPA simulation) fleet model though is a “constant-catch” strategy.
 Under this model, fishers have a catch objective, and exert as much (or little) effort as needed to achieve that objective.
 While a constant-catch greater than MSY is not possible over the long-term under the assumptions of our model, over the short-term a constant-catch scenario is not implausible.
 Subsistence fisheries may use a constant-catch style policy over the short-term, as they seek to ensure that their food needs are met.
 More industrial fisheries may have pre-arranged agreements with buyers to deliver set amounts of fish.
 Constant-catch dynamics might also occur in fisheries with constraining quotas that are not updated after the implementation of MPAs.
 While open-access fishing strategies can result in “scorched earth” scenarios where the only fish left are found inside the reserve, across 94% simulations the net effect of the reserves was still positive.
 Under a constant-catch scenario though, fishers have to fish much harder than before to get the same catch from a smaller part of the population, reducing the size structure of the population and subsequently causing net conservation loss under 70% of our constant-catch simulations.
 This is an important and often overlooked possibility, especially as MPAs are increasingly implemented in quota-managed fisheries.

 While we do not have access to fine scale fishing data from the Northern Channel Islands alone, reported catches for the species of interest in the Santa Barbara region in fact exhibit an overall downward trend in the years post reserve (see Fig.SXX).
-We can most likely rule a negative MPA effect caused by a constant-catch fishing strategy then.
+We can most likely rule out a negative MPA effect caused by a constant-catch fishing strategy then.
 What is another possible explanation for the recent downward trend in the estimated MPA effects?
 The Channel Islands region (and the entire West coast of the USA) experienced a dramatic ‘marine heatwave’ beginning in 2014 and persisting through 2016, resulting in part in extremely elevated water temperatures throughout the region (53).
 Biogeographic differences in the distributions of targeted and non-targeted species may confound the observed effects of MPAs.
-Many of the non-targeted species have warm thermal affinities and have increased in numbers since the heatwave (54).
+Many of the non-targeted species in the Channel Islands have warm thermal affinities and have increased in numbers since the heatwave (54).
 The targeted group is made up mostly of fishes with cold-water affinities, such as members of the genus Sebastes.
 As such, we hypothesize that the recent evidence for a decline in densities of targeted species is due to environmental conditions that disproportionately affect the targeted group (and not for example due to concentrated fishing pressure outside the reserves).
 This hypothesis is supported by the sharp declines in densities of targeted species seen inside the MPAs themselves.
 If the cause of recent declines was due to increases in fishing pressure we would expect to see substantial declines only in the fished areas (Fig.2).

 Figure 2: Centered and scaled trends in biomass densities of targeted and non-targeted finfish included in our stury.
 Top panel shows trends across all sites, with smaller background lines showing trends for each indivdual species.
 Bottom two panels show aggregate biomass density trends outside and inside MPAs